FACT CHECKED

 Recently, a debate has been stirred up over a proposal to drug test middle schoolers.
 While some parents and teachers approve of the idea, others have criticized it as a violation of privacy.
 What do you think?
 Are there other ways to curb substance abuse in schools?

 Adolescents who use drugs are more likely to develop an addiction than adults.
 The majority of new drug users are under the age of 18.
 The most important factor in adolescent drug usage is experimentation.
-However, experimenting is a natural part of life, and just because a kid has tried drugs or alcohol does not imply that they will become addicted.
+However, experimenting is a natural part of life, and just because a kid has tried drugs, alcohol or weed does not imply that they will become addicted.

 The first formal drug testing in the United States took place in New York in the early 1930s.
 Shortly after the New York lab opened, several of its employees were recruited to build a second drug testing facility in the United States, located in Florida.